 Page Size Warning: when scanning directly into Sage, a warning will appear if the size will be greater than set here, but the document will still be scanned in.

 Test Scan Driver: select the driver configured, either Twain or WIA.

 Test Scan Source: select from the drop down list the scanner to run the test scan on.

 Default Attachment Location: if a location is entered here, then when all users go to add a document, this will be the default location to pick up the attachment from.
 Make sure that this location is able to be accessed by all users.

-Log to File: by default these settings are off but can be enabled if tracking down a problem with DMS.
+Log to File: by default, these settings are off but can be enabled if tracking down a problem with Documents.
 If on, this setting will record events in the Log File.

-Log to Windows Event Log (on premise): by default these settings are off but can be enabled if tracking down a problem with DMS.
+Log to Windows Event Log (on premise): by default, these settings are off but can be enabled if tracking down a problem with Documents.
 If on, this setting will record events in the Windows Event Log.

 Convert Tiff files to PDF when opened: this is a work around for a limitation of Windows photo viewer which does not have an option to print a single page of a multi-page file.
 By converting to PDF, all of the features of the PDF viewer can be used, including printing specific pages.